lbryio/lbry.com/posts/faq/referrals.md

 ### How do referrals affect my status on the waitlist?

-The more LBRYians you refer, the sooner you will be removed from the waitlist and the more credits you earn.
+The more LBRYians you refer, the sooner you'll get off the waitlist and the more credits you'll earn.

 ### How many credits do I get?